xiaoyezao/GENESPACE/readme.md

 ## This is a modified version of [GENESPACE](https://github.com/jtlovell/GENESPACE)
 ### Compared to the original version, several changes are made:
 1. __Adjust `maxOgPlaces` to work better with plant genomes.__ `maxOgPlaces` is hard-coded as `ploidy * 8` in original GENESPACE.
 However in plants, especially plants with multiple rounds of WGD, this is too strict.
 In this version, this is `ploidy * 24` in default, and you can adjust it according to the genome complexity of your species, e.g., `maxOgPlaces=16`.
-2. __Mute plot_riparian(gsParam = gsParam, ...).__ Plots with every genome as reference were rendered, which might causes issues when some genomes are too fragmented.
-In this new version, we use only the AGB genome as reference.
+2. __Mute plot_riparian(gsParam = gsParam, ...).__ Plotting with every genome as reference were rendered in original GENESPACE, which might causes issues when some genomes are too fragmented.
+In this new version, we use only the AGB genome as reference (by adding new plot_riparian() and muting original plot_riparian() in R/run_genespace.r).
 3. __Easier installation.__ In the original version, the dependencies are installed/compiled in a mix manner, which could be time-consuming or challenging in some OS environments.
 Here, can install/configure all dependencies using [Conda](https://www.anaconda.com/docs/getting-started/miniconda/main).
    ```sh
    # I recommend making a new environment and install all softwares and library dependencies in the same Conda environment.